|

 the home of Princess Anne.
 Also nearby is Highgrove the estate of

-Prince Charles and weekday tours of the renown Gardens at Highgrove may
+King Charles and weekday tours of the renown Gardens at Highgrove may

-be booked on-line, together with a series of seasonal demonstrations, hands-on workshops and Christmas black-tie dinner!
-Prince Charles is also the Patron of The
+be booked on-line, together with a series of seasonal demonstrations, hands-on workshops and Christmas black-tie diner.

-which is also only a few miles away.
+which is only a few miles away.

 Spoilt for choice

-of the family.
+family.
 To help you plan in advance including details

 of What's On throughout the year take a

-Morning view from the 2nd floor bedroom
+Morning view from the 2nd floor bedrooms

-windows overlooking the iconic parish
+overlooking the iconic parish

-Church of the Holy Cross tower
+Church of the Holy Corss tower

-over 900 years old
+over 900 years old.

 |